centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-antivirus-mcafee-webgateway-snmp.md

 ### Host

 * Log into Centreon and add a new Host through "Configuration > Hosts".

-* Fill the "Name", "Alias" & "IP Address / DNS" fields according to your *TO CHANGE* Server settings
+* Fill the "Name", "Alias" & "IP Address / DNS" fields according to your a McAfee Web Gateway proxy settings

 * Apply the *Applications-Antivirus-mcafee-webgateway-snmp-custom* template and configure all the mandatory Macros :

 If you are using SNMP Version 3, use the *SNMPEXTRAOPTIONS* Macro to configure